alexichow/GameOfLife/README.md

 After program is running, you can click on any cell to mark it for life.
 Pressing the 'Start' button will begin the generation counter.

-Screenshots will be created in the root folder the java file in being run from.
+Screenshots will be created in the root folder the java file is being run from.